BLKKKBVSIK/FlutterTraining-Sellthings/README.md

 # SellThings

-Sellthing is a Vinted like project, to sell items thought an app using FireAuth and Flutter.
+Sellthing is a Vinted like app to sell items thought an app using FireAuth and Flutter.

 ## PREVIEW: